To keep your trees in good health, implementing a regular tree cutting schedule is a great idea.

 Small tree trimming cost (3 – 5m)

 Small trees less than 1 story high (3 – 5m) will cost $150 – $650.
-They include trees such as bottle brush, wattle and Magnolias.
+They include trees such as bottle brushes, wattle and Magnolias.

 You will need to add $50 – $100 for the grinding and removal of the stump.

 Medium tree trimming cost (5 – 9m)

 Tree sizes would include anything from 1 – 2 stories high (5 – 9m) and will cost you $350 – $1200.
 This price is purely based on the possible size and height of the tree and does not take into account the complexity of removing particular branches.

 Types of trees would include Liquidambars, London plane trees and some species of privet, Eucalyptus and Jacaranda trees.

 Large tree trimming cost (8 – 12m)

 Size for what we refer to as large trees would be anything that is 3 stories or higher.
 These trees can cost quite a bit more.
 I would expect $850 – $5000 depending on whether you were just getting a branch cut or the whole tree cut down and taken away.